 If an initial face-to-face meeting isn’t possible, or if the interviewer wants to reduce costs before spending money on an airline or train ticket, a Skype interview may be a viable alternative.
 By agreeing to a Skype interview, you’re showing the potential employer (or recruiter) that you’re adaptable and comfortable with new technology.

 Practice.
-If you're going to participate in a Skype interview, practice with a friend or relative first.
-You don't want your first Skype interview to be with a potential employer.
-Make sure you're comfortable with the technology.
-You want to put your best foot - or in this case face - forward!
+If you’re going to participate in a video interview, practice with a friend or relative first.
+You don’t want your first video interview to be with a potential employer.
+Make sure you’re comfortable with the technology.
+You want to put your best foot – or in this case face – forward!

 Technicalities, Technicalities.
 Ensure that your connections are secure, your laptop is fully charged, and, if possible, use a microphone that is externally connected rather than the microphone built into your computer.
 External microphones are stronger and will make your voice sound stronger and you, in turn, more confident.
 Ask your friend to call you and test the sound and image.
 Get instant feedback from another person and introduce all the necessary corrections before the time comes to talk to your interviewer.

-Conduct the Skype interview from a quiet, closed-door room/office.
-Always remember, if you're participating in the Skype interview from home, this interview is a business proposition.
+Conduct the video interview from a quiet, closed-door room/office.
+Always remember, if you’re participating in the video interview from home, this interview is a business proposition.
 Your voice is the only thing your interviewer wants to hear and your face is the only thing your interviewer wants to see.
-When Skyping there should be nothing in the frame but you.
+Whenvideo interviewing, there should be nothing in the frame but you.
 There should be no loud people or playful, disruptive children, no barking dogs, no radio, television or any other extraneous noise.
 Make sure your cell phone is turned off and put away.